Fingolimod

 What is it?

-Fingolimod is a medicine used to treat the relapsing-remitting form of multiple sclerosis (MS).
+Fingolimod is used to treat the relapsing-remitting form of MS.

 Benefits

-Fingolimod reduces MS symptoms by stopping the immune system from attacking the nervous system.
+Fingolimod controls MS symptoms by preventing the immune system from attacking the nerves.
+This can prevent or slow down the long-term health problems caused by MS.

 Risks

-Are there any risks of using fingolimod in pregnancy?
+Are there any risks of taking fingolimod during pregnancy?

 Alternatives

-Yes.
-Other medicines can be used to treat MS during pregnancy, although for some women these may not work as well as fingolimod.
+Yes, usually.
+Other medicines can be used to treat MS but, for some people, may not work as well as fingolimod.

-You may find that your symptoms improve during pregnancy; if so, your specialist may advise that your medicine(s) can be altered or stopped.
-However, please do not change or stop your medication without speaking to your doctor.
+Some pregnant women with MS may find that their symptoms improve due to natural changes to their immune system.
+If this happens, your specialist may advise that your medicine(s) can be altered.
+You should not make any alterations to your treatment without speaking to your doctor.

 No treatment

-What if I prefer not to use medicines to treat MS in pregnancy?
+What if I prefer not to take medicines to treat MS?

-All women in the UK are offered a detailed anomaly scan at around 20 weeks of pregnancy as part of routine antenatal care.
-No additional monitoring is required if you are using fingolimod in pregnancy, although you may be offered extra growth scans.
+All pregnant women in the UK should be offered a very detailed anomaly scan at around 20 weeks of pregnancy as part of their routine antenatal care.
+Women who have taken fingolimod in early pregnancy may be offered this scan slightly earlier.

-Are there any risks to my baby if the father takes fingolimod?
+Are there any risks to my baby if the father has taken fingolimod?

-We would not expect any increased risk to your baby if the father takes fingolimod.
+We do not expect any increased risk to your baby if the father takes fingolimod.

 Who can I talk to if I have questions?